pazer001/react-store-proxy/README.md

 it doesnt care if you use some async action. the only thing matter is that you assign a new value to you store.

-And if you bwant you can build as many stores as you like and architect youre actions where ever you want.
+And if you bwant you can build as many stores as you like and architect your actions where ever you want.

+# Performance
+Proxer is will rerender your state only if change has been detected.
+Also, if you chand some sub-property of your store, Proxer will not deep check it the whole store but only the sub-property you made change to.